Shashwat-Sahu/Microsoft-Teams-Clone/README.md

 **Website Link**: [teams-clone-shashwat](https://teams-clone-shashwat-sahu.web.app)

 # Agile Implementation
 The Development was a series of continuous Integration and continuous Deployment.
 Each functionality was divided in weeks under SCRUM.
 Each sprint’s goal was to build the most important features first and come out with a potentially deliverable product.
+Testing was done on Selenium IDE.
 Also even adapt feature which is taken as customer needs, was added in subsequent sprint.
 <br/>
 Priorty Level:
 * 1: Lowest Priority